Use code ESIMDB15 for 15% discount. Limited time only.

 My recommendation is to stay away from BENSIM because either this is a fraud or they are simply not delivering what you buy

-Currently, eSIMDB lists over 80 travel eSIM brands offering service in Israel, with a substantial collection of over 2700 prepaid data plans available.
-This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and travel duration.
+Currently, eSIMDB lists over 80 travel eSIM brands offering service in Israel, with a very wide variety of over 3100 prepaid data plans available.
+This extensive selection makes it easy for travelers to find an eSIM that suits their specific data needs and budget while visiting the country.

 In Israel, the primary Mobile Network Operators (MNOs) providing infrastructure for travel eSIMs are: